 Session 1

-Session 1 introduces the basic principles of knitting technology; that is, how the fundamental knitting stitches are made on the machine.
+The newly updated Session 1 introduces the basic principles of knitting technology; that is, how the fundamental knitting stitches are made on the machine.
 We then move onto yarn weight, yarn conversions, and selecting the correct yarns for the Kniterate.

 This first session is especially for those with little or no machine knitting experience.
 It's also a good fit for those with a machine knitting background but lacking experience with machine knitting software.
-In this class we use the Kniterate design app located at preview.kniterate.com.
-This class is currently being updated to reflect the newest version of the app located at editor.kniterate.design.

 The original version of this first session was presented live over Zoom and recorded on Saturday, February 12, 2022.
+Lessons for the older version of the design app remain available at this time.

 Hello, I'm Olgalyn Jolly.
 And yes, I knitted my sweater on my Kniterate!